Are DIY Termite Inspections And Treatment A Good Idea?

 If your walls return a high moisture reading, this is a strong sign that termites are present.

 Furthermore, many inspectors use Termatrac which detects motion inside the walls.

-Tools such as these can be difficult to use effectively and are best left to the professionals.
+Tools such as these can be difficult to use effectively and are best left to professionals.

-When you ask yourself “Are DIY Termite Inspections and Treatment a good idea?”, health should be a major concern.
+When you ask yourself "Are DIY Termite Inspections and Treatment a good idea?", health should be a major consideration.

 The best way to treat termites is with pesticides and poisons.

 Inspectors generally use safety equipment like masks, eyewear and gloves.